Dennislampert/s3-search/README.md

 - "gt": `strict` (int)
 - "lte": `strict` (int)
 - "lt": `strict` (int)
+- "sum": `strict` (field, for now it only calculate the sum for each id.
+For all is to be added when aggregation is in place) Case sensetive

 ### _delete
 Delete specified field's in document: \